fanpu/autolab-docs/docs/tango-deploy.md

         # tango_deployment    latest              3c0d4f4b4958        2 minutes ago       742.6 MB
         # ubuntu              15.04               d1b55fd07600        4 minutes ago       131.3 MB

 6. Run the following command to access the image in a container with a bash shell.
-The `-p` flag will map `nginxPort` on the docker container to `localPort` on your local machine (or on the VM that docker is running in on the local machine) so that Tango is accessible from outside the docker container.
+The `-p` flag will map `nginxPort` on the docker container to `localPort` (8610 recommended) on your local machine (or on the VM that docker is running in on the local machine) so that Tango is accessible from outside the docker container.

         :::sh
         $ docker run --privileged -p <localPort>:<nginxPort> -it tango_deployment /bin/bash